-Now, let us comment on the large-$J$ behavior of the integrand in~\reef{eq:int over gtilde}.
-In appendix~\ref{LargeJ}, we show that the leading contribution at large $J$ of eq.~\reef{The inversion formula} is dominated by the $x\to 1$ part of the integral.
+To see that we are able to deform the contour, let us comment on the large-$J$ behavior of the integrand in~\reef{eq:int over gtilde}.
+In appendix~\ref{LargeJ}, we show that the leading contribution at large $J$ of~\reef{The inversion formula} is dominated by the $x\to 1$ part of the integral.
 For a two-point function with a power-law singularity at $x=1$ \bsub the large-$J$ behaviour of $a_J$ is given by\footnote{The proof in question assumes that $\delta < 1$.
 We expect~\reef{eq:ajscaling} to hold for larger values of $\delta$ as well.
-For instance, in Eq.~\reef{eq:large J CFT} the same behavior is reproduced for any value of $\delta$.}
+This can be seen, for example, if one calculates $a_J$ for a CFT in the bulk.}

 \esub up to a $J$-independent constant.
-We are now ready to analyze the product $K(J) \tilde{g}_J(x)$ at large $J$: \beq K(J) \tilde{g}_J(x) \approx \frac{e^{-\!\arccos(x)|\Im(J)|}}{|J|^{d/2-2\delta+1}} \eeq so away from the real axis the function decreases exponentially, provided that $x$ is in the Euclidean region $(-1,1)$.
+We are now ready to analyze the product $K(J) \tilde{g}_J(x)$ at large $J$: \beq K(J) \tilde{g}_J(x) \approx \frac{e^{-\!\arccos(x)|\Im(J)|}}{|J|^{d/2-2\delta+1}} \eeq so away from the real axis, the function decreases exponentially, provided that $x$ is in the Euclidean region $(-1,1)$.
 For sufficiently small $\delta$ the function decays as a power law along the real axis as well.
 It is therefore possible to deform the contour $c_0$ to $c_2$, as in Figure~\ref{fig:ContourG}.

 At this point, let us go back to the expression of the free theory two-point function in eq.~\reef{eq:free two point function}.
-The formula in question is valid both for $S^{d+1}$ and dS${}_{d+1}$ (as long as the insertions are spacelike separated, otherwise an $i\epsilon$ presciption is required).
+The formula in question is valid both for $S^{d+1}$ and dS${}_{d+1}$--as long as the insertions are spacelike separated, otherwise an $i\epsilon$ prescription is required.
 Given the definition of the Gegenbauer functions~\reef{eq:def gegenbauer} and~\reef{eq:embeddingDistance}, one can rewrite the propagator as